anilmr/dataviscourse15-hw-mallapur-anilkumarravindra/hw4/answers.md

 # Answers for Questions

 ### Q2a
-element: rect and class: background
+element: rect and class: extent

 ### Q2b
-element : rect and class: extent
+element: g and class: brush

 ### Q2c
+element: rect and class: background, provides the background for brush.
+Provides area for crosshair.